California High-Speed Rail

 All-Stop Trains 3 hours 15 minutes

-Add 22 minutes for California HSR rides that continue 33 miles south from Los Angeles to Anaheim.
-Compare Trip Time savings below.
+Depending on the number of over/underpasses built and streets closed to sustain 100-110 mph in the urban corridor, add 26-30 minutes for California HSR rides that continue 33 miles south from Los Angeles Union Station to Anaheim.

-From take-off to landing, SFO Airport to LAX Airport flights average 55 minutes.
-Airport queues are defined as walking from the curbside, passing through security checks, waiting to board, onboarding to seat, planes queuing on the origin airport runway, planes queuing on the destination airport runway, off-boarding process, and walking from the terminal to curbside.
-Most airports are many miles from downtowns and other high-activity destinations.
+From take-off to touch-down between SFO Airport to LAX Airport flight time averages 55 minutes.
+Airport queues are defined as walking from the curbside, passing through security checks, waiting to board, onboarding to a seat, planes queuing on the origin airport runway, planes queuing on the destination airport runway, deplaning, and walking from the terminal to the curbside.
+If checking & retrieving luggage, add 10-15 minutes to the Total Air Travel Time.

 Door-to-Door Trip Times between downtown SF & downtown LA-USHSRA